Summer Institute for Creative Collaboration and Conflict Resolution 2021

 courses can be accepted as part of the curriculum for PARCC’s 12-credit, graduate

-Certificate of Advanced Study (CAS) in Conflict Resolution.
+Certificate of Advanced Study (CAS) in Conflict and Collaboration.

-To register for academic credit: Summer 2019 registration will begin on Wednesday, March 20, 2019.
+To register for academic credit: Summer 2021 registration begins on Wednesday, April 7, 2021.
 Current Syracuse University students can register through